 Emperor penguin fathers do feed their chicks with crop milk when they’re first hatched.
 This is a substance that resembles cottage cheese and is made of proteins and fats.
 It’s not regurgitated fish but a nutrient the bird actually produces from a gland in its throat.
 This still doesn’t make a penguin a mammal.

-First, only three birds are known to produce crop milk, and they are the male emperor penguin, the pigeon, and the flamingo.
+Only three bird species are known to produce crop milk, and they are the male emperor penguin, the pigeon, and the flamingo.
 Second, only the father emperor penguin produces it.
 Mammalian milk is produced exclusively by the mother’s mammary glands.

 Another thing that might make people think Sphenisciformes are mammals is that they take great care of their young.
 Emperor penguins are famous for the extremity of their devotion.
 The male stands around in subzero temperatures for weeks incubating the egg then keeping the chick from freezing in his brood pouch.
 He does this until the mother returns from the sea, where she has been feeding.
 He then surrenders the chick to the mother and goes to the sea himself to feed, as he has not eaten the whole time and is half-starved.
 He no longer produces crop milk, but he and the mother take turns feeding the chick regurgitated fish and krill.
 They do this for five months.